Assassination of Jovenel Moïse: Succession

 A 2012 amendment to the Constitution states that the Council of Ministers, under the Presidency of the Prime Minister, exercises the Executive Power until the election of another President.
 The constitution also stipulates that the National Assembly will elect a provisional president.
 Complicating matters further, the delay in legislative elections has made the Assembly essentially defunct.
 Interim Prime Minister Claude Joseph condemned the attack and declared a two-week nationwide state of siege later that day.

-Shortly before his death, Moïse had selected Ariel Henry to replace Joseph as the prime minister, but Henry did not assume the role before the assassination.
-Henry declared himself to be the rightful prime minister after Moïse's death.
+Shortly before his assassination, Moïse had selected Ariel Henry to replace Joseph as the prime minister, but Henry did not assume the role before the assassination.
+Henry declared himself to be the rightful prime minister after Moïse's assassination.
 After the United States chose to support Joseph, Henry stated that it had made a mistake.
 He however has stated that he is avoiding a conflict over the issue, so as to not worsen the situation in the country.

 Joseph announced on 8 July 2021 that legislative elections would still be held in September despite the assassination, stating that, "The Head of Government promises to hold talks with opposition leaders and other actors in national life to calm the socio-political climate and facilitate inclusive and credible elections according to the timetable set by the Provisional Electoral Council."
 Joseph has said that he is in control of the country until the election of a new president, which will take place as scheduled on 26 September.